PickyBinders/PickyBinder/README.md

 ### Recent changes

-* Integration of EDMDock
+* Integration of EDMDock (includes updates of nextflow.config and params.config.in).
+* The output summary file contains besides the OpenStructure BiSyRMSD and lDDT-PLI also the scores from the individual tools.
+* Option to turn off ligand scoring
+* Option to change the parameters of the docking tools
-* Workflow report is set in nextflow.config and therefor removed from the command
+* Workflow report is set in nextflow.config and therefor removed from the nextflow command.
-*

 ## Overview